 What is Homeward Bound?

-Homeward Bound was founded by Fabian Dattner, who’s vision was to create a 1,000 strong global network of women with different STEMM (Science, Technology, Engineering, Mathematics, Medicine) backgrounds, nationalities, ages, and experience.
-These women will work collaboratively towards a sustainable and healthy future for our planet.
+Homeward Bound was founded by Fabian Dattner, who’s vision is to create a 1,000 strong global network of women with a background in STEMM (Science, Technology, Engineering, Mathematics, Medicine).
+Women have various backgrounds, nationalities, ages, and experiences and will work collaboratively towards a more sustainable and healthy future for our planet.

 Antarctica shows the fastest and most severe response to the environmental changes we face today.
 Therefore, Antarctica became a symbol for global change and the uninhabited nature of this continent is incredibly inspiring.
-The Homeward Bound leadership program culminates in a journey to Antarctica where 92 women, who care about our planet, will undergo further intensive leadership training and will collaborate with world-class experts in STEMM, managements, and communication to develop a leadership skill set.
+The Homeward Bound leadership program culminates in a journey to Antarctica where 92 women will undergo further intensive training in leadership, science, strategy, and communication.

 HANA STAROBOVA is a PhD student with special interest in pain and the development of new painkillers from animal venoms such as spiders and scorpions.
 Hana began her research career with a pharmacy degree in Germany and her current work focuses on neuropathic pain.
 Hana is using sophisticated research techniques investigating gene and protein changes in disease models to develop and test new painkillers for the treatment of neuropathic pain.
 Additionally, Hana is passionate about knowledge, science communication, advocacy of students from disadvantage backgrounds and animal welfare.
 By participating in Homeward Bound, she’s hoping to develop skills that allow her to become a leader achieving transformative outcomes with outstanding science, as well as to become a leader effecting policy change.
 She believes in equity and that everybody has the right for education regardless of his or her background.